Lengths of Cycles in Generalized Pancake Graphs: Preliminaries

 \subsection{Girth, pancyclic, panevencyclic}

-By a \emph{cycle}, we mean closed path where only the first and last vertices are equal.
+By a \emph{cycle}, we mean a closed path where only the first and last vertices are repeated.
 We will focus on the nontrivial case where the cycles have length larger than two.

-A graph $G=(V,E)$ is said to be \emph{pancyclic} if it contains cycles of length $k$ for every $3\leq k\leq |V|$.
-Moreover, we say that $G$ is \emph{panevencyclic} if $|V|$ is even and if $G$ contains cycles of length $2k$ for every $2\leq k\leq |V|/2$.
-Here, $|V|$ denotes the number of vertices of $G$.
-In the same spirit, we say that $G$ is \emph{$k$-pancyclic} if $G$ has all cycles of length $\ell$ with $k\leq\ell\leq|V|$ and that $G$ is \emph{$2k$-panevencyclic} if $|V|$ is even and $G$ has all cycles of length $2\ell$ with $k\leq\ell\leq |V|/2$.
-Notice that when $G$ is panevencyclic, it is possible that it contains cycles of odd length.
+A graph $\Gamma=(V,E)$ is said to be \emph{pancyclic} if it contains cycles of length $k$ for every $3\leq k\leq |V|$.
+Moreover, we say that $\Gamma$ is \emph{panevencyclic} if $|V|$ is even and if $\Gamma$ contains cycles of length $2k$ for every $2\leq k\leq |V|/2$.
+Here, $|V|$ denotes the number of vertices of $\Gamma$.
+In the same spirit, we say that $\Gamma$ is \emph{$k$-pancyclic} if $\Gamma$ has all cycles of length $\ell$ with $k\leq\ell\leq|V|$ and that $\Gamma$ is \emph{$2k$-panevencyclic} if $|V|$ is even and $\Gamma$ has all cycles of length $2\ell$ with $k\leq\ell\leq |V|/2$.
+Notice that when $\Gamma$ is panevencyclic, it is possible that it contains cycles of odd length.

-The \emph{girth} of $G$ is the length of the shortest cycle of $G$.
+The \emph{girth} of $\Gamma$ is the length of the shortest cycle of $\Gamma$.
 It is known that the girth of the pancake graph $\p1n=\up1n$ and the burnt pancake graph $\p2n=\up2n$ is six and eight, respectively~\cite{Compeau2011}.
 In the next section, we define formally the generalized pancake graphs $\pmn$ and their undirected counterparts $\upmn$.